-Full-time undergraduate students may register for courses at other member colleges of the Western New York Consortium of Higher Education during the fall and spring semesters.
+Full-time undergraduate students may register for one course at another member colleges of the Western New York Consortium of Higher Education during the fall and spring semesters.
 However, a student may not become full time by means of the cross-registration course.
-Cross registration of D'Youville students is subject to approval of their department head and course availability at the member college.
+Cross registration of D'Youville students is subject to approval of their department chair and course availability at the member college.
 To complete cross registration, students must obtain forms from the office of the registrar, who must sign the form before it is presented to the host institution.